CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its domain (GitHub Copilot SDK), lists specific concrete capabilities, and provides explicit trigger guidance with both a 'Use when' clause and a 'Triggers on' keyword list.
-It is well-differentiated from other skills and uses appropriate third-person voice throughout.
+This is a strong skill description that clearly defines its scope around the GitHub Copilot SDK, lists concrete capabilities, provides explicit trigger guidance with both a 'Use when' clause and a 'Triggers on' list, and occupies a distinct niche.
+The description is concise yet comprehensive, using proper third-person voice throughout.
+Minor potential overlap with general MCP-related skills, but the Copilot SDK context mitigates this.

 DimensionReasoningScore